 Filtration soiling happens when air is being forced into a room at a higher rate than it can escape through the ventilation system.
 When this occurs, the air must find an alternative route out.
 The most common place for the air to escape through is the gaps between the carpet and wall trim, as well as under closed doors.

-The carpet then acts as a filter, as the air is forced through these gaps it passes through the carpet, which traps any pollutants that were in the air.
+The carpet then acts as a filter, as the air is forced through these gaps it passes through the carpet, which traps any pollutants that are in the air.
 These pollutants are what turn the carpet grey or black.
 The most common pollutants are smoke from cigarettes and candles, cooking oils, fireplace ash and dust.
 It should be noted that filtration soiling does not occur because of insufficient vacuuming and it is not a reflection of one’s housekeeping abilities.
 Filtration soiling can happen to the best of us and even in the cleanest of homes.
 However, regularly vacuuming, especially along the edges of the room can help reduce the discolouration.

 How do you Remove the Discolouration?

-The particles from the pollutants that get trapped are extremely fine and embed themselves into the fibers of the carpet.
+The particles from the pollutants that get trapped are extremely fine and embed themselves into the fibres of the carpet.
 This makes it very difficult and, in some cases, not possible to remove all of the discolouration caused by filtration soiling.

 If you are experiencing this type of soiling, contact your local carpet cleaning company and leave it to the professionals!
 The most successful cleaning method will be hot water extraction or as it is most commonly known as, steam cleaning.
 The cleaning solution added to the water will help remove the soiling.
 Keep in mind, in some extreme cases, full removal of the soiling may not always be possible.